TrystanLea/blog/pages/en/roombyroomheatloss.md

 To illustrate this with our house:

-1. The radiator system I designed for our house would need to run at a design flow temperature of 52°C at the design outside temperature to deliver the overestimated heat loss of 7.5 kW.
+1. The radiator system I designed for our house would need to run at a design flow temperature of 50°C at the design outside temperature to deliver the overestimated heat loss of 7.5 kW (-0.4 W gains = 7.1 kW delivered by the radiators).
 On paper, one might think that this design flow temperature is quite high and not conducive to cheap running costs.
-Using my [SCOP calculator](https://openenergymonitor.org/tools/SCOP.html), I estimate that my SCOP would have been 3.46 at this higher design flow temperature.
+Using the [SCOP calculator here](https://openenergymonitor.org/tools/SCOP.html), I estimate that my SCOP would have been 3.46 at this higher design flow temperature.

-2. With our actual heat loss of 3.3 kW, with all of the more accurate input assumptions above, this same radiator system only needs a design flow temperature of 38°C. This actual setting has provided me with a space heating SCOP of 4.2-4.3.
+2. With our actual heat loss of 3.3 kW (2.9 kW delivered by the radiators), with all of the more accurate input assumptions above, this same radiator system only needs a design flow temperature of 35°C. This actual setting has provided me with a space heating SCOP of 4.2-4.3.
 This SCOP would be even higher with the latest generation of heat pumps, possibly reaching 4.7.

-3. Had I initially calculated an accurate heat loss of 3.3 kW and designed the radiator system to run at 50°C, I would have installed a smaller radiator system (or, in fact, would not have needed to upgrade the original radiator system).
-The performance of the system would have been lower, with a space heating SCOP of approximately 3.56.
+3. Had I initially calculated an accurate heat loss of 3.3 kW (2.9 kW delivered by the radiators), I could have used the original single panel radiator system at a design flow temperature of 47°C. The performance of the system would have been lower, with a space heating SCOP of approximately 3.4.

-**Important: If we start conducting accurate heat loss assessments but do not reconsider the general design flow temperature rule of thumb of 45-50°C, any performance gain from a better-matched heat pump will likely be undone by higher running flow temperatures.
-For space heating SCOPs of 4.2-4.7 with an \*accurate heat loss\*, choose a design flow temperature of no higher than 38°C.**
+**Important: If we start conducting accurate heat loss assessments but do not reconsider the general design flow temperature rule of thumb of 45-50°C, any performance gain from a better-matched heat pump will likely be undone by higher running flow temperatures.**

+**The average design flow temperature of 8 systems with a space heating SCOP of 4 or above on HeatpumpMonitor.org is ~36°C, these systems have an average SCOP of 4.4.
+There is one system with a SCOP of 4.2 with a design flow temperature of 40°C.**

+**This suggests that for space heating SCOPs of more than 4.0 with an \*accurate heat loss\*, choose a design flow temperature of no higher than 40°C.**